About the course

 - Bristol-based school placements for the majority of your study

-- A Personal Tutor who supports your emotional well-being, providing tutorials throughout the year to discuss your progress, reviewing/ setting targets and working in partnership with your Mentor and the employing School, who take on a great deal of your training.
+- An Academic/Personal Tutor who supports your emotional well-being, providing tutorials throughout the year to discuss your progress, reviewing/ setting targets and working in partnership with your Mentor

 You will have opportunities to: